goharbor/harbor/docs/README.md

 How to use Harbor to manage images, projects, replications and users.

 [Configuring HTTPS for Harbor](configure_https.md)
 Configure security connection between Harbor and Docker client.

 [Upgrade and Data Migration Guide](migration_guide.md)
 Data migration may be needed when upgrading Harbor to a newer version.

 [Deploy Harbor on Kubernetes](kubernetes_deployment.md)
-Guide to deploy Harbor on Kubenetes. (maintained by community)
+Guide to deploy Harbor on Kubernetes. (maintained by community)

 ### Developer documents